top of page

 Elections

-Colorado has the gold standard for elections and leads the way nationally when it comes to mail-in paper ballots, voter access, and holding fair and secure elections.
+Colorado has the gold standard for elections and leads the nation in mail-in paper ballots, voter access, and conducting fair and secure elections.

 Climate Change